FREE SHIPPING ON ORDERS $59+ (CONTINENTAL US ONLY)

 What does shea butter smell like?

 Shea butter has a natural nutty and smokey scent.
 Over time this natural scent does diminish, and can be softened with essential oils (the butter itself can be soften by blending in a liquid carrier oil).
-If your shea butter has an unfavorable scent, that is usually due to poor quality shea nuts and/or extraction process.
-If the excess moisture isn’t removed properly, due to a poor extraction process, it can quickly go rancid, creating a foul smell.

 Can I use shea butter on my hair?